Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 In this post we compare the performance of a best in class ML model and a Deep learning model.
 Performance of other traditional forecasting methods, such as, ARIMA and VAR are out of scope of this article.
 The purpose of this article is to understand best in class forecasting based on predictive analytics methods for a complex multivaariate problem.

 Below, we walk through the Python code based on the [Fastai](https://www.fast.ai/) library demonstrating how to set up a predictive analytics pipeline based on deep learning with embeddings.
-We utilize the Kaggle, Rossmann dataset, discuss the deep-learning architecture, training, performance, and compare the performance to a machine learning tree-based model.
+We utilize the Kaggle, Rossmann dataset, discuss the deep-learning architecture, training, performance, and compare the performance to a machine learning tree-based model (Random Forest).

 #### Use Cases

-Forecasting problems include a broad set of use cases, such as
+Forecasting problems include a broad set of use cases, such as the examples listed below, and many more.

 * Equity price forecasting
 * Sales forecasting
 * Demand forecasting for manufacturing production
 * Demand forecasting for inventory management
 * Demand forecastig for infrastructure planning and utilizaiton
-* Demand forecastng for and workforce planning
+* Demand forecastng for workforce planning

 ### Predictive Analytics and Forecasting